HaranArbel/MultiQueues/README.md

 In order to execute the program, run the following command:

-./MultiQueue &ltfile name&gt #tuning parameter
+./MultiQueue &lt file name &gt #tuning parameter